 Zeena Parkins, harp

-Ikue Mori, vocals and electronics
+Ikue Mori, electronics

 William Parker, bass flutes and brass;